 Developers can choose to link gadgets to any data selection gadget.
-For example, when a list gadget showing city choices is linked to a list gadget showing country choice, only cities in the selected country are displayed.
+For example, filter a long list of city names by linking a list gadget displaying city names to a list gadget displaying country names.
+Only cities in the selected country are displayed.